Overeating: why it happens in autistic children and teenagers

 If your child has overeating habits, it’s good to work out why.
 This can help you manage your child’s eating behaviour.

-Some children eat more because their medication increases their appetite.
+Some children eat more because their medicine increases their appetite.
 Your child’s GP or paediatrician will be able to tell you if this is an issue for your child.

 If there are no medical reasons, your child might be overeating for one or more of the following reasons:

 - Habit: is your child snacking at particular times of the day?
 While watching TV?
 On the computer?
-When they don’t have anything in particular to do?
+When they don’t have anything else to do?
 Keeping a diary for a few days will help you see whether there’s a pattern to your child’s snacking.

 - Obsessions with food: is your child’s overeating more than a habit?
 Your child might have an obsession with a particular food, which they can’t control.
 If your child overeats at mealtimes and wants an excessive amount of food, they might be showing signs of compulsive behaviour.